hrvojej/fast_news/news_aggregator/nlp/summarizer/Readme.md

 # - Retrieve the specific article from the database
 # - Generate a summary using the Gemini API
 # - Update the article's record in the database
-# - Save an HTML file with the summary
+# - Save an HTML file with the summary and associated images from Wikimedia Commons
 ```

 ### Batch Processing